miretskiy/firn/BAZEL.md

-# Bazel Build System for Turbo Polars
+# Bazel Build System for Firn

-This document describes how to use the Bazel build system for Turbo Polars.
+This document describes how to use the Bazel build system for Firn.

 ## Prerequisites